-If SYStem.Option.MACHINESPACES is set to ON:

-• Addresses are extended with an identifier called machine ID.
+ON Addresses are extended with an identifier called machine ID.
 The machine ID clearly specifies to which host or guest machine the address belongs.
 The host machine always uses machine ID 0.
 Guests have a machine ID larger than 0.
 TRACE32 currently supports machine IDs up to 30.

-- The debugger address translation (MMU and TRANSlation command groups) can be individually configured for each virtual machine. - Individual symbol sets can be loaded for each virtual machine.
+The debugger address translation (MMU and TRANSlation command groups) can be individually configured for each virtual machine.
+Individual symbol sets can be loaded for each virtual machine.
+OFF The machine ID support is disabled.
+HOSTREMAP Hypervisor FIASCO HOSTREMAP is only relevant for a hypervisor where: The hypervisor itself uses tasks and The tasks behave like virtual machines.
+If SYStem.Option.MACHINESPACES is set to HOSTREMAP, then such hypervisor tasks are assigned space IDs instead of machine IDs, whereas the real guest machines are assigned machine IDs.
+NOTE: This option requires a suitable Hypervisor Awareness which supports HOSTREMAP.
+You must also set SYStem.Option.MMUSPACES to ON.